Religion in the Netherlands: Catholicism

-Currently, Catholicism is the single largest denomination of the Netherlands, forming some 18.3% of the Dutch people in 2021, down from 40% in the 1960s.
+Currently, Catholicism is the single largest Christian denomination of the Netherlands, forming some 18.3% of the Dutch people in 2021, down from 40% in the 1960s.
 According to the church itself, 20.8% of the Dutch population were formal members in 2021.

 After 1970, the emphasis on Catholic concepts such as hell, the Devil, sin, divorce and remarriage, confession, the teaching of the catechism and receiving the eucharist rapidly disappeared, and these concepts are nowadays seldom or not at all found within contemporary Dutch Catholicism.
-In the 1980s and 1990s, the church became polarized between conservatives, whose main organization was the Contact Roman Catholics, and liberals, whose main organization was the Eighth of May Movement (Dutch: "Acht Mei-beweging"), which was founded in 1985.
+In the 1980s and 1990s, the church became polarized between conservatives, whose main organization was the Contact Roman Catholics (Dutch: "Contact Rooms-Katholieken"), and liberals, whose main organization was the Eighth of May Movement (Dutch: "Acht Mei-beweging"), which was founded in 1985.
 The latter organization had a difficult relationship with Church bishops and was disbanded in 2003.
 As of 2014, Cardinal Willem Jacobus Eijk, the Archbishop of Utrecht, is the highest Catholic authority.

 In December 2011, a report was published by Wim Deetman, a former Dutch minister, detailing widespread child abuse within the Catholic Church in the Netherlands.
 1,800 incidents of abuse "by clergy or volunteers within Dutch Catholic dioceses" were reported to have occurred since 1945.
 According to the report, "The risk of experiencing unwanted sexual advances was twice as great for minors in institutions as the national average of 9.7%.
 This finding reveals no significant difference between Roman Catholic institutions and other institutions."
 In March 2012, however, it was revealed that cases of 10 children being chemically castrated after reporting being sexually abused to the police had come to light.
 It also emerged that in 1956 former prime minister Victor Marijnen, then chairman of a children's home in Gelderland, had covered up the sexual abuse of children.
 According to the De Telegraaf newspaper, he "intervened to have prison sentences dropped against several priests convicted of abusing children."
 The Commission rejected all the claims.

 The number of Catholics is not only declining, but many people who identify themselves as Catholics also do not regularly attend Sunday Mass.
 153,800 people attended Mass in a regular weekend in 2018 according to information by the Catholic Institute for Ecclesiastical Statistics (KASKI).
 Most Catholics live in the southern provinces of North Brabant and Limburg, where they comprise a majority of the population in the diocese of Roermond in the province of Limburg, based on self-reported information by the Catholic Church.

 According to the church administration in 2010, the population of two dioceses, 's-Hertogenbosch and Roermond, were still majority Roman Catholic.
 However, based on the conflicting SILA numbers, the diocese of 's-Hertogenbosch had already lost its Catholic majority.
 The church administration only announced 's-Hertogenbosch losing a Catholic majority in 2014.